kubernetes/kubernetes/docs/proposals/sysctl.md

 #### In the Kubelet

-The name of each sysctl in `PodSecurityContext.Sysctls[*].Name` (or the `annotation security.alpha.kubernetes.io/sysctls` during alpha) is checked by the kubelet against a static node-level *whitelist* of
+The name of each sysctl in `PodSecurityContext.Sysctls[*].Name` (or the `annotation security.alpha.kubernetes.io/[unsafe-]sysctls` during alpha) is checked by the kubelet against a static *whitelist*.

-- specific sysctls
-- and a list of sysctl prefixes,

-These are defined under `pkg/kubelet` and to be maintained by the nodes team.
+The whitelist is defined under `pkg/kubelet` and to be maintained by the nodes team.

-The initial node-level whitelist will be:
+The initial whitelist of safe sysctls will be:

 ```go
 var whitelist = []string{